italia/spid-drupal-module/README.md

 ## Test with the test Identity Provider

-The module expose the SAML metadata at the url `/saml/metadata`, copy the relevant values in the form at https://idp.spid.gov.it:8080 and click save.
+The module expose the SAML metadata at the url `/saml/metadata`, copy the relevant values in the form [here](https://idp.spid.gov.it:8080) and click save.
 Then in the module configuration enable the Test idp in the *Enabled identity providers* section.
 You can now login to you site with the users listed [here](https://idp.spid.gov.it:8080/#/publicusers).